rob-gage/rob-gage.github.io/content/posts/2025-12-8_symbolic_differentiation_and_computer_algebra_systems.md

 ## Symbolic Differentiation

-Symbolic differentiation is the process of transforming the algebraic syntax tree of a function into a syntax tree for it's derivative function.
+Symbolic differentiation is the process of transforming the algebraic syntax tree of a function into a syntax tree for its derivative function.
 A function implementing derivative rules can be recursively applied to a syntax tree to transform it into an accurate, but often unnecessarily complex derivative function.
 The result must be reduced into simplest form with another set of rules.

 ## Computer Algebra Systems